IPv6

 Unicast and Anycast Addressing

 Unicast addressing defines a one-to-one association between the destination address and a network endpoint.
 Each destination address uniquely identifies a single receiver endpoint.
-Anycast addressing defines a one-to-one-of-many association: packets to a single member of a group of potential receivers identified by the same destination address.
+Anycast addressing defines a one-to-one-of-many association, for example, packets to a single member of a group of potential receivers identified by the same destination address.

 - A 64-bit network prefix that identifies the network segment.

-- A 64-bit interface identifier that is based on interface MAC address.
+- A 64-bit interface identifier based on interface MAC address.

-- Link-local address: scope extends only to the link to which the interface is directly connected.
-Link-local addresses are not routable off the link.
+- Link-local address - Scope extends only to the link to which the interface is directly connected.
+Link-local addresses do not route from the link.

-Link-local addresses are created by the switch and are not configurable.
+The switch creates the link-local addresses and you cannot configure it.
 The following figure depicts the switch’s link local address derivation method.

 Multicast Addressing

-Multicast addressing defines a one-to-many association: packets are simultaneously routed from a single sender to multiple endpoints in a single transmission.
+Multicast addressing defines a one-to-many association.
+Packets simultaneously route from a single sender to multiple endpoints in a single transmission.
 The network replicates packets as required by network links that contain a recipient endpoint.
-One multicast address is assigned to an interface for each multicast group to which the interface belongs.
+EOS assigns one multicast address to an interface for each multicast group of an interface.

-A solicited-node multicast address is an IPv6 multicast address whose scope extends only to the link to which the interface is directly connected.
-All IPv6 hosts have at least one such address per interface.
-Solicited-node multicast addresses are used by the Neighbor Discovery Protocol to obtain Layer 2 link-layer addresses of other nodes.
+A solicited-node multicast address consists of an IPv6 multicast address whose scope extends only to the link to the directly connected interface.
+All IPv6 hosts have at least one address per interface.
+Neighbor Discovery Protocol uses solicited-node multicast addresses to obtain Layer 2 link-layer addresses of other nodes.

 IPv6 DHCP Snooping